shm-1996/shm-1996.github.io/_pages/Movies.md

   UV vs IR
 </u> </h4>

-Comparing the evolution of gas for control simulations with only the radiation pressure in the IR band (left), UV band (middle), and the combined UV and IR radiation bands (right).
+Comparing the evolution of gas for control simulations with only the radiation pressure in the IR band (left), and with the combined effects of UV and IR radiation bands (right).

 <video muted controls width="1200" controls="controls">
   <source src="/assets/videos/Sigma3.2e3_UV_Vs_IR.mp4" type="video/mp4">